 If you’re struggling to overcome an addiction, help is available.
 Changing Tides is a beachfront rehabilitation center staffed by professionals with extensive experience treating alcoholism, opioid addiction, cannabis addiction and addictions to a variety of other substances.

 Changing Tides offers a real-world environment, giving you plenty of opportunities to improve your coping skills while you address the underlying causes of your addiction.
-To learn more about our inpatient and partial hospitalization addiction treatment programs, contact Changing Tides at 252-715-3905.
+To learn more about our inpatient and day treatment/ partial hospitalization addiction treatment programs, contact Changing Tides at 252-715-3905.